calebtuttle/portfoliobuilder/README.md

         pip install -r requirements.txt

-3. While still in the outermost portfoliobuilder/ directory, run setup.py:
+4. While still in the outermost portfoliobuilder/ directory, run setup.py:

         python setup.py develop

-    This allows you to import portfoliobuilder.
+    This allows modules in portfoliobuilder import one another, and it allows you to import portfoliobuilder to your python modules.

-4. Set the following environment variables to your Alpaca API key for paper trading, your Alpaca secret key for paper trading, your Finnhub API key, and your Polygon key, respectively:
+5. Set the following environment variables for your:
+- Alpaca API key for paper trading
+- Alpaca secret key for paper trading
+- Finnhub API key
+- Polygon key

         PORTFOLIOBUILDER_ALPACA_PAPER_KEY
         PORTFOLIOBUILDER_ALPACA_PAPER_SECRET_KEY
         PORTFOLIOBUILDER_FINNHUB_KEY
         PORTFOLIOBUILDER_POLYGON_KEY

-    There are a couple ways to set these environment variables:
+    There are a couple ways to set these environment variables.

     (a) You can set the environment variables with your _virtual environment_.
 If you are using conda, you can find instructions for setting environment variables [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#saving-environment-variables).